 Why the Curiosity Rover is Forbidden From Collecting Water on Mars

-This year NASA announced that they’ve found definitive evidence of liquid water on Mars.
+In 2015 NASA announced that they found definitive evidence of liquid water on Mars.
 But while obtaining a physical sample would revolutionize science, it’s forbidden by international law.

 The Outer Space Treaty of 1967 prevents every nation on Earth from sending a mission, robot or human, close to a water source in the fear of contaminating it with life from Earth [PDF].
 In its 140-million-mile journey from Earth to Mars, it’s possible that Curiosity has carried harmful microbes all the way from home.
 Even though NASA tries its best to sterilize all space-traveling equipment before launch by subjecting it to intense ultraviolet light, it still might harbor microbial hitchhikers.